Home › Blog › Tools › Top 8 Simple CRM Systems for Small Businesses in 2026 (Easy & Affordable Picks)

 7. EngageBay – Best for Deal Management

-EngageBay - Best for Deal Management
+EngageBay CRM - Best for Automated Appointment Management

 EngageBay is a simple CRM app with an easy-to-use automation platform for emails, landing pages, and forms.
 I found the tool to be user-friendly and easy to set up.